ftme-lyc/company-performance-sql-analysis/README.md

 # 📊 Company Performance Analysis with SQL

-This project analyzes company performance using SQL queries on the **Northwind** database to provide actionable insights for multiple departments including Product, HR, Logistics, and Sales.
+This project analyzes company performance using SQL queries on the **Northwind** database to provide actionable insights for multiple departments, including Product, HR, Logistics, and Sales.
 By answering specific business questions, the project supports data-driven decision-making and operational improvements.

 ## 🧭 Overview